Multi-Task Learning in Natural Language Processing: An Overview

 \subsubsection{Hierarchical Pipeline}

 Instead of aggregating features from different tasks as in feature fusion architectures, pipeline architectures treat the output of a task as an extra input of another task and form a hierarchical pipeline between tasks.
+In this section, we refer to \emph{output} as the final result for a task, including the final output distribution and hidden states before the last output layer.
 The extra input can be used directly as input features or used indirectly as control signals to enhance the performance of other tasks.
-In this section, we refer to \emph{output} as the final result from a task, including the final output distribution and hidden states before the last output layer.
-We further divide hierarchical pipeline architectures into hierarchical feature pipeline and hierarchical signal pipeline.
+Therefore, we further divide hierarchical pipeline architectures into hierarchical feature pipeline and hierarchical signal pipeline.

 In hierarchical feature pipeline, the output of one task is used as extra features for another task.
 The tasks are assumed to be directly related so that outputs instead of hidden feature representations are helpful to other tasks.
-For example, \cite{cgzzwzs19} feeds the output of a question-review pair recognition model to the question answering model. \cite{hlnd19} feeds the output of aspect term extraction to aspect-term sentiment classification.
-Targeting community question answering, \cite{yccwzs19} uses the result of question category prediction to enhance document representations. \cite{sp19} feeds the result of morphological tagging to a POS tagging model and the two models are further tied by skip connections.
-To enable asynchronous training of multi-task models, \cite{zlzw19} initializes input from other tasks by a uniform distribution across labels.
+For example, \citet{cgzzwzs19} feed the output of a question-review pair recognition model to the question answering model. \citet{hlnd19} feed the output of aspect term extraction to aspect-term sentiment classification.
+Targeting community question answering, \citet{yccwzs19} use the result of question category prediction to enhance document representations. \citet{sp19} feed the result of morphological tagging to a POS tagging model and the two models are further tied by skip connections.